kyratrades/kyratrades.github.io/docs/wants.md

 - Kiss Me, Kate - British Television Production - April 21, 1964 `the last few minutes of VTS_01_4.VOB glitches`

-- The Phantom of the Opera - Broadway - April, 1988 `cannot load from the DVD menu AND missing the last VOB`

 - The Phantom of the Opera - Broadway - October 7, 2003 `cannot load from the DVD menu`

 - The Phantom of the Opera - Third National Tour - January 5, 2006 `VLC stops responding whenever attempting to load the folder`